LiberisLabs/DogStatsD.Interceptors/README.md

 ```

-When the method is called it will now push attempts, successes, error and canceled to DataDog in the following format:
+When the method is called it will now push attempts, successes, errors and cancellations to DataDog in the following format:

 `{stat-name}.{action}`